Areas of Special Interest

 For about 5 years I was an accredited Family Court Counsellor.

-I'm in my 60's and have a wealth of life experience, and on my website you can see details about my other training
+I have a wide range of work and life experience, and on my website you can see details about my other training